egeorge830/llm_enhanced_cdss_project/README.md

 - Processes clinical images through OCR
 - Integrates visual medical data into the knowledge base

+Note: Code includes validation checkmarks (✓) for systematic testing verification as part of our clinical validation methodology.

 ## What It Does

 - **Collects real patient data** from HAPI FHIR server with diabetes-related lab values